Diploma mill: Terminology

 The term "diploma mill" originally denotes an institution providing diplomas on an intensive and profit-making basis, like a factory.
 More broadly, it describes any institution that offers qualifications which are not accredited nor based on proper academic assessment.
 While the terms "degree mill" and "diploma mill" are commonly used interchangeably, within the academic community a distinction is sometimes drawn.
 A "degree mill" issues diplomas from unaccredited institutions which may be legal in some states but are generally illegitimate, while a "diploma mill" issues counterfeit diplomas bearing the names of real universities.

 Academic diplomas may be legitimately awarded without any study as a recognition of authority or experience.
 When given extraordinarily, such degrees are called honorary degrees or honoris causa degrees.
 Also, in some universities, holders of a lower degree (such as a bachelor's degree) may be routinely awarded honorary higher degrees (such as a master's degree) without study.

-The term "diploma mill" may also be used pejoratively to describe a legitimate institution with low academic admission standards and a low job placement rate, such as for-profit schools.
+The term "diploma mill" may also be used pejoratively to describe a legitimate institution with low academic admission standards and a low job placement rate, such as some for-profit schools.

-Related practices are direct document forgery of certificates and corrupt buying of degrees from otherwise legitimate universities, although neither require a separate "mill".